The Everest Marathon is only suitable for runners with off-road running experience.

 The spirit of the event

-If this happens and you lose time in the race, we will be able to a make an adjustment based on your tracker data.
+If this happens and as a result you lose time in the marathon, we will be able to a make an adjustment for this.
 The decision of the Race Director will be final.